Congee: Western Karnataka and Goa

+Kerala

-In the state of Kerala, kanji used to be considered as a main course, particularly for dinner, by the majority.
-It is still popular, although usually only eaten regularly by those lower down the socio-economic ladder.
+In the Indian state of Kerala, kanji used to be considered as a main course, particularly for dinner, by the majority.
 This is normally taken with roasted coconut chutney, tossed mung bean known locally as payar, roasted pappadam (lentil crackers), puzhukku (a side dish consisting mainly of root tubers/underground stems, especially during Thiruvathira); sometimes coconut scrapings are also added to the kanji to increase the flavour.
 The royal households as well as rich people used to have a special kind of kanji called as palkanji (lit. 'milk congee') where milk was substituted for water base.
 During the Malayalam month of Karkkidakam, a medicinal kanji is made using Ayurvedic herbs, milk and jaggery.
 Karkkidakam is known as the month of diseases since the monsoon starts during Karkkidakam.
 Karikkidaka kanji is eaten to promote the immune system.

-Poor households of Kerala used to re-cook leftover rice and all available leftover curries into congee water and take as a mix-mash dish known as pazhamkanji (old congee).
+Some households of Kerala used to re-cook leftover rice and all available leftover curries into congee water and take as a mix-mash dish known as pazhamkanji (old congee).